How to use the Semonto Health Framework

 In the getConfig() function you can specify which test should run and how the framework can connect to a MySQL or MariaDB database.

-The connection with a database can be made by adding the database configuration in the config file or by specifying wich function to use to connect to the database.
+The connection with a database can be made by adding the database configuration in the config file or by specifying which function to use to connect to the database.
 If you use a specific function, this should return a mysqli object or false if the connection could not be made.
 The name of this function should be added to the key function_name.

 In the array tests you can add the tests that should run and you can supply some configuration options for each test.
 Custom tests should also be added to this array in order to run.
 The configuration options are for example disk space thresholds, memory usage thresholds or which disks should be monitored.